Operator NotesPersonal Ai AgentAi Operating System

 3. Gate: what the agent may draft versus what you must approve.

-Then run the next scout against those three artifacts.
+Run the next scout against those three artifacts.

 If the recommendations improve, the model did not get smarter.
 The operating system did.